Deducteam/isabelle_dedukti/README.md

 - `ast.scala` defines the AST of the exported material.
 It is common for dedukti and lambdapi, and is a (very) strict subset of the ASTs of these languages
 - `translate.scala` translates from Isabelle/Pure to the common dedukti/lambdapi AST
 - `writers.scala` writes out either dedukti output or lambdapi output
-- `importer.scala` wraps the previous files into an Isabelle component, defining the CLI and interacting with other components.
-[Jeremy]: Note it has been changed a lot.
-It will now create one file by session, because it is expected to be ran on a single-theory session.
-However, the ancestor of this session does not need to be Pure, and nothing from previous theories will be translated.
-- `generator.scala` wraps the previous files into an Isabelle component, creating a ROOT file, building, calling the translator and postprocessing the output file
+- `exporter.scala` provides an Isabelle component for exporting the Isabelle proofs of a theory to Dedukti or Lambdapi
+- `generator.scala` provides an Isabelle component for exporting every theory of a session
 - `tools.scala` defines the `isabelle dedukti_import` and `isabelle dedukti_generate` command-line tools, which is registered via `services` in `etc/build.props`
+- `root_file.scala` is an Isabelle component for generating various files from the theory dependency graph

 ## Isabelle development and browsing of sources